Call (210) 223-8624 for tickets!

 Dr. Carroll is a dedicated teacher.
 His students have placed first in All-State orchestra and jazz and have held positions in some of the top orchestras, jazz groups, and music school faculties in the US and Mexico.

-An avid chamber musician, John has performed hundreds of brass quintet recitals and educational concerts for students throughout the U.S. and has also performed with the Olmos Ensemble, Cornucopia, Camerata San Antonio, Musical Offerings, an the Cactus Pear Music Festival
+An avid chamber musician, John has performed hundreds of brass quintet recitals and educational concerts for students throughout the U.S. and has also performed with the Olmos Ensemble, Cornucopia, Camerata San Antonio, Musical Offerings, and the Cactus Pear Music Festival.

 He is a charter member of the International Trumpet Guild, and a founding member and current CEO and Artistic Director of the San Antonio Brass, Inc.

 John’s other interests include musical composition and the use of the computer in making music.
-Click Here To Hear Dr. Carroll play Honegger’s Intrada.
+Click here to hear some of his work.

 Lauren Eberhart is currently Second Trumpet with the San Antonio Symphony, Assistant Principal Trumpet with the San Antonio Opera Orchestra and Third Trumpet with the Cabrillo Festival of Contemporary Music in Santa Cruz, California.
 She has performed as Acting Principal Trumpet of the San Antonio Symphony for the 2007-08 seasons and has also served as Second Trumpet with the Savannah Symphony.
 Solo performances include Bach’s Brandenburg Concerto No.2 with the San Antonio Symphony and solo recitals throughout the country.
 She has been a guest Principal Trumpet for the Charleston (South Carolina) Symphony Orchestra numerous times and has performed as an extra with the Dallas Symphony on several occasions.